Michael Tarver

-Tyrone Evans (born March 8, 1977) is an American professional wrestler and Christian hip hop recording artist as Monster Tarver.
-He is best known for his time with WWE as Michael Tarver.
-He appeared on the first season of WWE NXT and later debuted as a member of the faction The Nexus.
+Tyrone Evans (born March 8, 1977) is an American professional wrestler and rapper known as Michael Tarver.
+He is best known for his time with WWE where he appeared on the first season of WWE NXT and later debuted as a member of the faction The Nexus.
 After he left WWE in 2011, he wrestled for the National Wrestling Alliance and made a few appearances for New Japan Pro-Wrestling and Chikara.

 Professional wrestling career

 Early career (2005–2008)

 Evans defeated Brandon X in a match at an NWA East / Pro Wrestling eXpress event on February 19, 2005.
 Evans defeated Daron Smythe for the Pro Wrestling Express (PWX) Brass Knuckles Championship on April 2, 2005.
 On June 11, Venom defeated Evans for the Brass Knuckles Championship.
 After the title loss, Evans challenged Brandon K for the territory's Heavyweight Championship on September 8, 2006, and was unsuccessful.
 Later that year, he wrestled for Coldwater Michigan-based promotion Price of Glory Wrestling, where he participated in an elimination match won by N8 Mattson.

 Evans also wrestled for several Cleveland, Ohio-based promotions.
 In March 2006, Evans debuted for the Main Event Wrestling League in Ohio, teaming with Kato to defeat Chris Kole in a handicap match.
 In December, Evans challenged Robby Starr for the MEWL Championship, but lost the match by disqualification.
 A rematch in March 2007, saw Starr defeat Evans again.
 At MEWL's Honky Tonk Saturday Night show the following month, however, Evans defeated Starr and won the MEWL Heavyweight Championship.
 In July 2006, Evans beat Savage at an Absolute Intense Wrestling (AIW) show.
 He returned to AIW in May 2007, losing to Thrillbilly, and in September 2007, where he defeated Eddie Kingston by submission in the third round of their 'Strong Style' Challenge match.
 In April 2007, Evans challenged Jason Bane for the Cleveland All-Pro Wrestling (CAPW) Television Championship, but was unsuccessful.
 On May 6, at May Meltdown, The B.E.T.
 (Evans and Josh Emmanuel) defeated Jeff Brooks and Kid Hybrid in a tag team match, and the following month at A Hot Summer's Night The B.E.T. defeated The Clash of Ernie Ballz and Brian Bender.

 Evans also wrestled for Pro Wrestling Unplugged, making his debut on October 27, 2007, at Dark Night, where he introduced himself as "The Panther" Tyrone Evans before losing to The Sandman by disqualification.
 In December, Evans lost once again to The Sandman, before he changed his nickname to "Black Panther" in February 2008 at Last Chance: Do or Die.